- “Remember that failure is an event, not a person.” – Zig Ziglar

 Second, banks must ensure fair and equitable treatment of all stakeholders.
 The interests of various stakeholders such as shareholders, depositors, borrowers and employees do not necessarily coincide.
 For example, banks may be inclined toward offering low returns to depositors and charging high interest rates from the borrowers in order to maximise profits and dividend for the shareholders.
 Such conflict of interest must be ethically balanced, keeping in view the greatest good of the greatest number.

 Third, the banks must ensure full, truthful and transparent disclosure of their financial health.
-As noted before, many of the assets which turned out to be toxic were treated as off-balance sheet items.
-The concerned stakeholders were thus deprived of the right to get a transparent picture of the bank’s true financial health and the risks that were being assumed.
+Many of the assets of collapsed banks which turned out to be toxic were treated as off-balance sheet items.
+The concerned stakeholders were thus deprived of the right to get a transparent picture of the true financial health and the risks that were being assumed.

 Fourth, banks must behave as socially responsible corporate citizens.”

-Legal: The bank relies on its Legal Officers for protection and counsel in cases of legal suits.
+Mr. Legal: The bank relies on you for protection, and as a counsel in cases of legal suites.
 Are you abreast with the new banking laws?
-Have you imbibed the new governance directives from Bank of Ghana?
-How fast and efficient are you in following-up legal documentation on securities?
-I hope you scrutinise all the guarantees and documents and ensure the bank’s interest is paramount.
+How fast and efficient are you in following up legal documentation on securities?
+I hope you scrutinise all the guarantees and documents, and ensure the bank’s interest is paramount.
 How well do you understand the banking procedures which should feed your decision-making?
-If you are the Secretary to the Board, are you assertive enough to give the requisite legal advice at board meetings to protect the bank against future litigation?

 Board of Directors: How well-informed are you about the state of affairs in the bank?
 Do you ask the relevant questions when reports are sent to you?
-Do you critically understand the exposures being made to customers in relation to the bank’s capital position?
-Do you know the top-five risks in the bank?
-Do you make the Executives accountable for their actions?
-What is your relationship with the Chief Executive like?
-Are you working independently or kowtowing to the whims and caprices of the shareholder(s)?
-Do you have the moral right to apply sanctions on the management if they go against your directives?
-How do you manage role-conflict in performing your role?
+Do you critically understand the exposures being made to customers in relation to the capital position of the bank?
+Do you know the top five risks in the bank?
+Do you make the executives accountable for their actions?

 About the author

-Alberta Quarcoopome is a Fellow of the Institute of Bankers, and CEO of ALKAN Business Consult Ltd. She is the Author of two books: ‘The 21st Century Bank Teller: A Strategic Partner’ and ‘My Front Desk Experience: A Young Banker’s Story’.
-She uses her experience and practical case studies for training young bankers in operational risk management, sales, customer service, banking operations and fraud.
+Alberta Quarcoopome is a Fellow of the Institute of Bankers, and CEO of ALKAN Business Consult Ltd. She is the Author of Three books: ‘The 21st Century Bank Teller: A Strategic Partner’ and ‘My Front Desk Experience: A Young Banker’s Story’ and ‘The Modern Branch Manager’s Companion’.
+She uses her experience and practical case studies, training young bankers in operational risk management, sales, customer service, banking operations and fraud.